inuam/java-test/README.md

 Once the the application starts the console will display a selection (0..3) to choose from.
 Please start with selecting the shopping date which starts the process and creates a shopping basket.
 Then select 1 for as many products you'd like to add to your basket.
-Select 2 to checkout and display the sub-total, discount and grand total.
+Select 2 to checkout and display the sub-total, discount if any applicable offers were applied and grand total.
 From here you can choose re-start the process by selecting 0 or select 1 and keeping adding products to the same basket.
 Select 3 to exit.